sjdv1982/seamless-tools/dask-deployment/README.md

 ## Local method

-- Start `seamless-delegate none` .
-This will start up the database and hashserver
 - Activate the Seamless Dask conda environment
 - `source seamless-fill-environment-variables`, then launch local.py and keep it alive.
 Note the Dask scheduler address.
 You can get the same address every time by adding `--port XXXX`.